 Things to Do

-The La Quinta Inn is ideally located in the center of Dallas.
-The area offers something for everyone.
-Whether you’re looking for nightlife, relaxation, or historical sites, you will find it within walking distance.
+The Holiday Inn Express Dowtown Dallas is ideally located in the center of the historic district.
+The area offers something for everyone, whether you’re looking for nightlife, relaxation, or historical sites, you will find it within walking distance.

 Some of the more popular attractions include:

 John F. Kennedy memorial, Dallas Zoo, Age of Steam Railroad Museum, Dallas Aquarium, Dallas Arts District, Frontiers of Flight Museum, Dallas Convention Centre, and New Next Generation.